adam-takacs-sec/Cybersecurity-Portfolio/Security Levels in Action - Real Attack & Defense Scenarios/01_Scenario_1_Weak_Endpoint.md

 #### 👤 Account & Privilege Management Auditing

-To detect unauthorized account creation and privilege escalation, account management auditing was enabled:
+To detect unauthorized account creation and privilege escalation, I enabled:

 - **Account Management → Audit User Account Management**
   - Success
-  *(Generates Event IDs such as 4720 – user creation, and 4732 – user added to Administrators group)*
+  *(Generates Event IDs such as 4720 and 4732)*

 This enables tracking of local account changes that may indicate persistence or privilege abuse.